hashgraph/hedera-services/docs/dev/e2eTesting-GettingStarted.md

 `localhost:3000` will give us the Grafana dashboard.

-On the Grafana dashboard, you can either create your own dashboards or use [this json](../assets/E2EPerformanceDashboard.json) and import it in.
+On the Grafana dashboard, you can either create your own dashboards or use [this json](https://github.com/hashgraph/hedera-mirror-node/blob/master/charts/hedera-mirror-common/dashboards/hedera-mirror-monitor.json) and import it in.
-You can edit the queries for each graph in this dashboard.
+You can edit the queries for each graph in this dashboard as well to get custom visualisations.